mzazon/awesome-cloud-projects/aws/video-content-analysis-rekognition/video-content-analysis-rekognition.md

 ## Prerequisites

-1. AWS account with appropriate permissions for Rekognition, Step Functions, Lambda, S3, DynamoDB, and SNS
+1. AWS account with appropriate permissions for Rekognition, Step Functions, Lambda, S3, DynamoDB, SNS, IAM, and CloudWatch
 2. AWS CLI v2 installed and configured (or AWS CloudShell)
 3. Basic understanding of video processing workflows and content analysis concepts
 4. Familiarity with AWS Step Functions and Lambda functions
 5. Estimated cost: $50-100 for processing 10 hours of video content (varies by video resolution and analysis depth)

 > **Note**: Amazon Rekognition video analysis pricing is based on the number of minutes of video processed.
-Review current pricing at https://aws.amazon.com/rekognition/pricing/
+Review current pricing at the [Amazon Rekognition pricing page](https://aws.amazon.com/rekognition/pricing/).

-> **Warning**: Ensure your Lambda functions have sufficient timeout values for large video files.
-Content moderation and segment detection can take several minutes to complete for long videos, requiring appropriate timeout configuration.

-> **Tip**: Consider implementing Lambda layers for shared dependencies across your video analysis functions.
-This approach reduces deployment package sizes and improves cold start performance.
-See the [AWS Lambda Layers documentation](https://docs.aws.amazon.com/lambda/latest/dg/configuration-layers.html) for implementation guidance.

 ## Preparation